home-assistant/home-assistant.io/source/_integrations/bzutech.markdown

 The **Bzu Tech** {% term integration %} allows you to integrate your [BzuCloud](https://cloud.bzutech.com.br) sensors and devices in Home Assistant.
 It provides a sensor {% term entity %} that can be used in automations, dashboards and more.

+## Prerequisites

+To use this integration, you need a BzuCloud account with registered devices.

 {% include integrations/config_flow.md %}

-*To use this integration you need a BzuCloud account with registered devices.